 Synchronized reserves include all capacity synchronized to the grid and available to satisfy PJM's power balance requirements within 10 minutes.
 This includes online resources loaded below their full output, storage or condensing resources synchronized to the grid but consuming energy, and 10-minute demand response capability.
-As of October 1, 2022, all generation capacity resources must offer their full synchronized reserve capability to the

-PJM market at all times.
-PJM jointly optimizes energy, synchronized reserve, primary reserve, and 30-minute reserve needs in both the day-ahead and real-time markets.
+As of October 1, 2022, all generation capacity resources must offer their full synchronized reserve capability to the PJM market at all times.
+PJM jointly optimizes energy, synchronized reserve, primary reserve, and 30-minute reserve needs in both the dayahead and real-time markets.
 Synchronized reserve prices are based on opportunity costs calculated by PJM in the market optimization and the anticipated cost of a performance penalty.
 All real-time cleared synchronized reserves are obligated to perform when PJM initiates a synchronized reserve event based on a loss of supply.

 - Supply.
-In the first nine months of 2024, the real-time average supply of available synchronized reserve was 5,750.5 MW in the RTO Zone, of which 2,821.1 MW on average was located in the Mid-Atlantic Dominion Reserve Subzone. - Demand.
+In 2024, the real-time average supply of available synchronized reserve was 5,583.7 MW in the RTO Zone, of which 2,733.6 MW on average was located in the Mid-Atlantic Dominion Reserve Subzone. - Demand.
 The synchronized reserve requirement is equal to the synchronized reserve reliability requirement, with a shortage penalty price of \$850 per MWh, plus the extended reserve requirement, with a shortage penalty price of \$300 per MWh and a default value of 190 MW.
-The synchronized reserve reliability requirement is normally equal to the most severe single contingency (MSSC).
+The synchronized reserve reliability requirement is normally equal to the most

+- severe single contingency (MSSC).
 Since May 19, 2023, PJM has inappropriately set the synchronized reserve reliability requirement to 130 percent of the MSSC for the RTO Reserve Zone.
-The real-time average synchronized reserve requirement in the first nine months of 2024 was 2,399.7 MW in the RTO Reserve Subzone.
-The day-ahead average synchronized reserve requirement in the first nine months of 2024 was 2,474.8 MW in the RTO Reserve Zone and 1,787.9 MW in the Mid-Atlantic Dominion Reserve Subzone. - Market Concentration.
-The Mid-Atlantic Dominion (MAD) Reserve Subzone Market for synchronized reserve was characterized by structural market power in the first nine months of 2024.
-The average HHI for realtime synchronized reserve in the RTO Reserve Zone was 823, which is classified as unconcentrated.
-The average HHI for day-ahead synchronized reserve in the RTO Zone was 896, which is classified as unconcentrated.
-The average HHI for real-time synchronized reserve in the MAD Reserve Subzone was 1739, which is classified as moderately concentrated.
-The average HHI for day-ahead synchronized reserve in the MAD Reserve Subzone was 1575, which is classified as moderately concentrated.
+The real-time average synchronized reserve requirement in 2024 was 2,346.1 MW in the RTO Reserve Zone and 1,773.4 MW in the Mid-Atlantic Dominion Reserve Subzone.
+The day-ahead average synchronized reserve requirement in 2024 was 2,400.7 MW in the RTO Reserve Zone and 1,773.3 MW in the Mid-Atlantic Dominion Reserve Subzone. - Market Concentration.
+The Mid-Atlantic Dominion (MAD) Reserve Subzone Market for synchronized reserve was characterized by structural market power in 2024.
+The average HHI for real-time synchronized reserve in the RTO Reserve Zone was 820, which is classified as unconcentrated.
+The average HHI for day-ahead synchronized reserve in the RTO Zone was 893, which is classified as unconcentrated.
+The average HHI for real-time synchronized reserve in the MAD Reserve Subzone was 1735, which is classified as moderately concentrated.
+The average HHI for day-ahead synchronized reserve in the MAD Reserve Subzone was 1589, which is classified as moderately concentrated.